satrioyudhow/NoteSolo/README.md

 NoteSolo
 ========

 A Note taking application for Android.

+A base project for Experimenting:

-Experimenting with Otto Event Bus and understanding Animations in Android.
+1. Otto Event Bus by Square
+2. Animations in Android.
+3. Pie Menu as in the AOSP Browser Application.
+4. Design patterns.

+TODO:
+1. Delete/Undo Notes
+2. Dropbox/Box/Drive support for Sync
+3. More refinements?

 ![alt text](https://raw.github.com/redshift13/NoteSolo/master/solo.png "NoteSolo")